The-Peppermint-snake/WEB-115_FinalProject_Kovalik/README.md

 If Statements & Loops
 When the click gives more than a certain amount of cookies a special sound will play.
-I will also use if statements to show the store to buy the inventory items when the player gains enough money.
+I will also use if statements to show the store to buy the inventory items when the player gains enough money. loops will be used to laod in the images of the inventory items Event Listeners event listeners on the cookie add the cookies to the users inventory on every click DOM element creation
-Event Listeners
-event listeners on the cookie add the cookies to the users inventory on every click DOM element creation
 Inventory items will be created and added under an inventory div.
 Classes
-An inventory item class will allow for me to add lots of inventory items that can be displayed in the users inventory and add benefits because they will all be set up similarly and need common functions like adding multipliers and having a display.
+An inventory item class will allow for me to add lots of inventory items that can be displayed in the users inventory and add benefits because they will all be set up similarly and need common functions like adding multipliers and having a display. interval functions will be used with the cursers that auto click after x amount of time

 ---